PawanNITRR/WebPage-Summarizer/README.md

-# 🚀 Page Summarizer – Chrome Extension (Gemini 2.0)
+# 🚀 Page Summarizer – Chrome Extension

 A Chrome extension that intelligently summarizes any webpage using **Google Gemini 2.0 Flash API**.
 It extracts meaningful content from the active tab and presents a **concise, structured summary** in real time.